Possibly and probably the most important single act of being a better Friend to the Fox River, is to introduce an Oak tree to the watershed.

 Look at your yard or an area that you visit like a church or school ground.
 Do you see an abundance of native vegetation to support our ecosystem?

-Get and plant oak trees this month.
-For free oak saplings, visit the Elgin Earth Day celebration at Hawthorne Hills on April 16th; look for similar opportunities in your community, and/or contact FOTFR to arrange a pickup or delivery.
+Get out and plant oak trees this month.
+For free oak saplings, call 815-356-6605 to arrange a pickup or delivery, or attend one of our Earth Day events.
 Special thanks to Living Lands and Waters who grew from acorns and distributed over 100,000 oak saplings this year to FOTFR and other organizations.